When I was a kid, I wanted to become an actor. Everyone told me it was packed with competition, but I didn’t care and took action.

 I got a minor role in a big French movie when I was 20 years old.
 Along with me were twenty-two other aspiring actors.

-At the end of the shooting, it seemed like everyone was going to become the next Tom Hanks.
+At the end of the shooting, everyone seemed to intend to become the next Tom Hanks.

 It was in March 2015.